Mathematics

 You will use a variety of methods and techniques to help you develop and understand the concepts and techniques used.

-During lessons you will:
+During lessons you will

 At the end of the second year, you sit three 2 hour exams that assess all the content covered during the two years of study.
+Two of the papers cover Pure Maths, and the third paper covers the Applied (Mechanics and Statistics).

 Mathematics is highly regarded and provides strong support to any application for employment or further study.
 The applied units in mechanics and/or statistics are necessary for many courses in science and engineering.
 The statistics mathematics studied at A level is very useful for many courses in the social sciences.